Meet the PHEs

 Navi Shah – she/hers

-I am a fourth year at Scripps with an intended double major in Neuroscience and Interdisciplinary Humanities in Culture and this is my first year as a PHE.
+I am a fourth year at Scripps with a double major in Neuroscience and Interdisciplinary Humanities in Culture and this is my second year as a PHE.
 I’m most interested in the intersection of public health and identity, and how histories of marginalization inform community health and access to healthcare.
 I hope to attend med school and complement allopathic training with alternative medicine in practice.
 I’m most familiar with Ayurveda, but I love to learn about all forms of alternative methods of healing and practices of wellness.
 I used to dance and swim (separately!) until I left for college, so I enjoy picking those hobbies back up when there’s a break in the flow of work 🙂 In any free time, you can usually find me hanging out with my pupp or trying to save my plants from ending up in her tummy!

 Olivia Klein – she/her/hers